fabianofdf/labels-verify/README.md

-# i18n-verify
+# labels-verify
-Verify i18n labels that aren't used any more
+Verify labels that aren't used any more

 ## Instructions
 * Run